This is the second part in a series where we analyze thousands of articles from tech news sites in order to get insights and trends about startups.

 A simple but effective approach is searching for articles with specific keywords.
 In this case, searching lawsuit, lawyer, attorney, copyright and so on, will bring the data we want into our hands.

 However, this is a double-edged sword.
 The fact that an article contains the keywords you were looking for doesn’t mean that it actually belongs to the category you wanted.
-A good rule to follow here is to never add new training samples blindly just because they match your keywords; always read before adding.
+A good rule to follow here is to never add new training data blindly just because they match your keywords; always read before adding.

-Completing the module
+Completing the model

 After having enough carefully selected data, we proceed to train and test the model as usual.